Our Favorite Holiday Spices from The Spice House

-Want to bump up your holiday baking?
-We talked to the experts at The Spice House about what spices and herbs are best to use this time of year.
+We talked to the experts at The Spice House about which holiday spices and herbs are best to use this time of year.

 What would the holidays be without ginger?
 It’s the star of the show in the quintessential holiday bake: gingerbread.
 However, if you want to add an extra pop of ginger to your bakes, go beyond the ground ginger option and try crystallized ginger.
 This sugared variety adds texture, flavor and sweetness to our Test Kitchen’s favorite yule log cake.